briatte/neta/models/README.md

-# SPECS

-Memo to self on network specs.

-## DEGREE

-The `degree` folder contains sensitivity tests for the alpha weighting parameter ([Opsahl 2010](http://toreopsahl.com/2010/04/21/article-node-centrality-in-weighted-networks-generalizing-degree-and-shortest-paths/)) used in the weighted one-mode network construction.
-Tables are included for all data series at values of alpha 0, 0.5, 1 and 1.5.

-## MODULARITY

-The `modularity` folder contains maximizations of party-based modularity ([Waugh _et al._ 2012](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1437055)) computed from the Louvain ([Blondel _et al._ 2008](http://arxiv.org/abs/0803.0476)) and Walktrap ([Pons and Latapy 2005](http://arxiv.org/abs/physics/0512106)) algorithms.
-Walktrap was maximized over random steps 1-50, as in [Waugh _et al._ 2009](http://arxiv.org/abs/0907.3509), Section 2.3.

-## ERGMM
+## `ergmm`

-The `ergmm` folder contains the results of a two-dimensional latent space model, using counts of ties in the full networks.
-The model identifies as many groups `G` as there are party groups in the legislature under examination, includes a random receiver effect, and is referenced against a Poisson distribution to account for overdispersion in the dependent variable.
+Two-dimensional latent space models, using counts of ties in the full networks as the dependent variable.
+The model is set to identify as many groups `G` as there are party groups in the legislature under examination, includes a random receiver effect, and is referenced against a Poisson distribution to account for overdispersion.

 The `latentnet` ([Krivitsky and Handcock 2008](http://www.jstatsoft.org/v24/i05)) specification is